Meet the Practitioner

 With painful days and sleepless nights, pain killers numbed my body and fogged my head but did not heal me.
 It was only after the discovery of massage therapy that I was able to live my life again.

 My first massage therapy was of a softer touch.
 She released a lot of my anxiety and put me to sleep every time I was on her table.
 However, I felt the same amount of pain when I left.
-And as the stars aligned in my life, I met my better half and he introduced me to his father, a licensed massage therapist in Makaha, Hawaii, Lanny Moore.
-His style is Sports and Deep Tissue and I felt great just after the initial visit.
+And as the stars aligned in my life, I met my better half and he introduced me to his father, a licensed massage therapist.
+His style was Sports and Deep Tissue and I felt great just after the initial visit.
 By my second visit, I was sleeping through the night without being in the fetal position.
 By the fourth visit, I was pain free.

 From that moment on, I decided on the path of helping others who are going through what I went through.
 I started the next available class at Hawaii Massage Academy and became a Licensed Massage Therapist in 2006.